 In some cases, the at-fault party might not be another motorist but a third party whose negligence contributed to or caused the accident.
 For example, if the accident occurred due to defective road design or construction, or if it was worsened by an auto defect, the liable construction company or manufacturer could be held accountable.

 In some cases, multiple parties are at fault for a single accident.
 In South Dakota, you are not barred from filing a personal injury claim if you were partly at fault for the accident.
 However, under the state’s unique comparative negligence rule, your role in the crash must be “slight” for you to have grounds for a claim.
 “Slight” fault is open to wide interpretation, and insurance companies often use this to dispute or deny claims.
-It is very important that you have an experienced car accident attorney on your side who can help you protect your rights.
+It is very important that you have an experienced car accident attorney in Rapid City on your side who can help you protect your rights.